kubernetes/autoscaler/cluster-autoscaler/README.md

 * GCE http://kubernetes.io/docs/admin/cluster-management/#cluster-autoscaling
 * GKE https://cloud.google.com/container-engine/docs/cluster-autoscaler
 * AWS https://github.com/kubernetes/contrib/blob/master/cluster-autoscaler/cloudprovider/aws/README.md
+* Azure

 # Scale Up

 Scale up creates a watch on the api server looking for all pods.
 Every 10 seconds (configurable) it checks for any unschedulable pods.
-A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accomodate the pod.
+A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod.
 For example a pod can request more CPU that is available on any of the cluster nodes.
-Unschedulable pods are reconginzed by their PodCondition.
+Unschedulable pods are recognized by their PodCondition.
 Whenever a kubernetes scheduler fails to find a place to run a pod it sets "schedulable" PodCondition to false and reason to "unschedulable".
 If there are any items on the unschedulable lists Cluster Autoscaler tries to find a new place to run them.